-Greenway has promoted Walk+Bike to School day for the past two years and started promoting May's Bike to School Day in 2016.
-The school team would like to examine remote meeting points to travel to school as a group.
+Fir Grove has promoted Walk+Bike to School day for the past three years and started promoting May's Walk+Bike Challenge in 2016.
+The school team would like to examine remote meeting points to travel to school as a group. is beginning to actively promote walking and biking to school.